Koromix/rygel/web/koffi.dev/pages/platforms.md

 # Node.js

-Koffi requires _Node.js 16_ or a more recent version.
+Koffi requires a recent [Node.js](https://nodejs.org/) version with [N-API](https://nodejs.org/api/n-api.html) version 8 support:

+- Node < 12.22.0 is not supported
+- _Node 12.x_: Node 12.22.0 or newer
+- _Node 14.x_: Node 14.17.0 or newer
+- _Node 15.x_: Node 15.12.0 or newer
+- Node 16.0.0 or later versions

-Use [NVM](https://github.com/nvm-sh/nvm) to install recent Node versions on old Linux distributions.
+Use [NVM](https://github.com/nvm-sh/nvm) to install more recent Node versions on older Linux distributions.

-# Platforms
+# Supported platforms

 The following combinations of OS and architectures __are officially supported and tested__ at the moment: